Meaningful Links

 - Be mindful when using images as links.
 Give the image alt text telling screen readers where the link will take users.

-- Pages should not have links that go to the same page next to each other.
-If a linked image and a text link that go to the same page are next to each other, the image needs an empty alt attribute in most cases.
+- Links situated next to each other should not go to the same page.
+If a linked image and a text link beside it link to the same URL, the image needs an empty alt attribute in most cases.
 To add an empty alt tag attribute on a Digital Commons site, select the "Decorative Image" checkbox when uploading the image.